 On Trenzalore, the Great Intelligence claimed that the Valeyard would be one of the future aliases of the Doctor”before the end.”
 (The Name of the Doctor)

 As recorded by the Testimony, the “Shadow of the Valeyard” was a name for The Doctor.
 (Twice Upon a Time)

-The Valeyard seemed to possess memories of the incarnations of The Doctor that fell before him.
+The Valeyard seemed to possess memories of the incarnations of the Doctor that fell before him.
 He predicted to the Sixth Doctor that he had”no idea ” what was approaching in his life.
 He offered to tell him of his next incarnation, whom he claimed was filled with “plots and schemes, ” all to”win a game that was never his to win.”
 He described The Doctor’s eighth incarnation as one that”won’t ever be able to shake the shadow of death, ” and predicts that”there will be deaths” in The Doctor’s future.
-(Trial of the Valeyard) He also expressed knowledge of the futures of The Doctor’s companions Flip Jackson and Charley Pollard (Stage Fright, The Red House), although in Charley’s case it is unclear if he now remembered the full truth about her travels with the Sixth and Eighth Doctors or just made a deduction based on her presence.
+(Trial of the Valeyard) He also expressed knowledge of the futures of the Doctor’s companions Charley Pollard and Flip Jackson.
+(The Red House, Stage Fright)

 Inside the Matrix, he disguised himself as Mr Popplewick, a slightly overweight man with curly blond hair.
 In this capacity, he wore human clothes typical of the 19th / early 20th century that included a white shirt and a vest under a large blue jacket.
 He also wore a bow tie and a pair of glasses.
 (The Ultimate Foe)